 A new report from SamMobile claims to confirm that the upcoming Samsung Galaxy S5 will indeed have a fingerprint sensor.
 Not only that, the leaked information has a lot to say about how the feature will work.
 According to SamMobile, the sensor is going to be integrated with the home button, and yes, that means there will still be physical buttons on the Galaxy S5.

 Unlike Apple's Touch ID scanner, Samsung's version will require you to swipe your finger across the home button while keeping it flat.
+This ought to be a more accurate method of detection that isn't as easy to fool, but it might not be as convenient.
 Read More